What kinds of activities does the program support?

 Who will assess my application?

-It takes approximately 10 weeks from the closing date until funding results are available.
-You’ll be advised in writing of the outcome of your submission.
+It takes approximately 14-16 weeks from the closing date until funding results are available.
+You’ll be advised in writing of the outcome of your submission ahead of the activity start date for this round.

 If I’m successful, when will I receive the funding?